crillab/pbd4/README.md

 ## Static analysis with SonarQube

-This project contains a file `sonar-project.properties` which allows to execute [SonarQube](http://www.sonarqube.org/) to analyze the source code of PBD4.
+This project contains a file `sonar-project.properties` which allows to use [SonarQube](http://www.sonarqube.org/) to analyze the source code of PBD4.

 After having executed the JUnit tests, type in the following command to